 Only use ampersands if it is part of the company name:

 M&S, Tate & Lyle, or with certain abbreviations including P&D and H&S.

 'And' can be used at the start of sentences but use it sparingly and correctly for special effect.

 Use 'he' or 'she' if the animal has a name, like Barney the dog or Nellie the elephant, and 'it' if it doesn't have a name.

 Apostrophes are used in two ways:

-- to denote a possessive – the lifeboatman's Medal
+To denote a possessive – the crew member's Gold Medal

 - With a plural possessive, the apostrophe goes after the s – the boys' school.

 - When the noun itself is plural, the apostrophe appears before the s – the crew's gear, the children's laughter.